raulmelof/raulmelof/README.md

 - **Software Engineering and Object-Oriented Programming:** Design and development of a complete system in Java (`apo1_petadopt`), applying OOP principles to create a cohesive and maintainable software architecture.
 - **Full-Stack Web Development:** Creation of web applications, from back-end development with PHP to the implementation of responsive interfaces with HTML, CSS, and JavaScript.
 - **Systems Programming in C:** Development of applications with file manipulation and memory management, demonstrating a solid foundation in low-level programming (`projeto_eda1`).
+- **Compiler Theory & Formal Languages:** Practical application of computation theory concepts, including building a syntactic parser in C to validate formal grammars (`lfat_reconhecedor_de_gramaticas`) and developing a complete interpreter in Python featuring lexical analysis, parsing, and semantic execution (`lfat_interpretador`).
+- **Java Web Development (Servlets & JSP):** Built a full-stack web application, managing HTTP sessions, securing routes with Filters, and creating dynamic interactions with AJAX, as demonstrated in the `apo2_encoad` event platform project.

 ---